 The mountain is a popular place to visit, especially for those staying in Lucerne.
 Its cogwheel railway is the steepest in the world, making the trip a thrilling ride as well as a very picturesque one.

 Once at the top, hiking, winter sports and mountain biking are among the activities available.

 So where is Mount Pilatus?
 This massif in Switzerland can be found within the cantons of Nidwalden, Obwalden and Lucerne, with the largest peaks lining the border between Nidwalden and Obwalden.

-The highest peaks should only be accessed by those with experience and specialist Alpine climbing equipment.
+The highest peaks should only be accessed on foot by those with experience and specialist Alpine climbing equipment.

 Whether you opt to take this Golden route or not, at least part of your journey will involve a cogwheel train, gondola or cable car ride.